 Japanese Tech Company Boosts Pages-Per-Session with Customer Research

-Panasonic’s Japanese site does not sell products from their site, so their goal was to improve customer engagement, including pages-per-session.
+Panasonic’s Japanese site does not sell products, so their goal was to improve customer engagement, including pages-per-session.
 They looked more closely at their target audience and divided metrics such as pages-per-session by gender, age, and interests.

-They then targeted their marketing campaign specifically to those users for the goal of increasing pages-per-session.
+They then tailored their marketing campaign to specifically target those users for the goal of increasing pages-per-session.
 Pages-per-session increased considerably as a result and bounce rates were reduced by 50%.

 New users are people who have never visited your website before.
 Google can identify them using browser cookies.
 Of course, if users are searching incognito or have cleared cookies, they will be counted as new users even if they’re not.
 Typically, visitors who have not visited your site for at least two years are considered new users.